mcanouil/mickael.canouil.fr/content/post/2021-04-30-floating-toc-in-blogdown/index.md

     )
     ```

-2. Add to your `<root>//.Rprofile`: `options(blogdown.method = "markdown")`
+2. Add to your `<root>/.Rprofile`.

-3. Add in the YAML of your `Rmd`/`Rmarkdown` file.
+    ```r
+    options(blogdown.method = "markdown")
     ```

+3. Write your posts in an `Rmd` or `Rmarkdown` file (_it Makes no difference now_) with the following in the YAML header.
+    ```
     output:
       blogdown::html_page:
         toc: true
     ```
 4. You are all set!

-Write your posts in `Rmd` or `Rmarkdown` file.
-    (_It Makes no difference now._)
+_Note_: To a more complete setup workflow for `blogdown`, I recommend to have a look at [Alison Hill](https://alison.rbind.io/)'s blog post: "[Up & Running with Blogdown in 2021](https://alison.rbind.io/post/new-year-new-blogdown/)".

 ## Default Rmarkdown Post

 Once installed, several default posts are available, including simple markdown file, Jupyter notebook file and Rmarkdown file.
-Most of this post will focus on the Rmarkdown file with `.Rmd` as its extension.
+Most of this post will focus on the Rmarkdown file with `.Rmd` extension.

 The default Rmarkdown file can be found at `content/post/2020-12-01-r-rmarkdown/index.en.Rmd` from the root directory of the website.
-This file includes the following.

 ````